Office of Multicultural Affairs

 S.C.O.P.E. to Elevate Support and Success for International Students at St. John's!

-Create opportunities and spaces on campus for international students to share their needs and concerns and to regularly update students on positive, proactive changes that the University is making.
+Create dedicated opportunities and spaces on campus for international students to voice their needs and concerns; while consistently communicating positive, proactive changes the University is implementing in response.

-Offer recommendations to the ISC Chairs for institutional responses to global and/or campus issues impacting international students and/or the international student experience.
+Offer thoughtful recommendations to the ISC Chairs on institutional responses to global and campus issues that affect international students and their overall experience.

-Promote a welcoming environment for all students and visitors, with a focus on international students.
+Promote a welcoming and inclusive environment for all students and visitors, with particular attention to the needs and experiences of international students.

-Engage international students by addressing student needs and implementing select/approved programming and policy-based solutions.
+Engage international students by addressing student needs and implementing selected approved programming and policy-based solutions.

-Be the voice for St. John’s international Johnnies!
+Be the voice of St. John’s international Johnnies!

 All students with F-1 or J-1 visa are welcome to apply.